Intrenion/Milcraft/doctrine/on-war.md

 Avoiding decisive combat can leave the enemy's main strength intact.

 **Action**
-Use battle when destroying or disabling the enemy force serves the political aim.
+Use battle to destroy or disable the enemy force serves the political aim.

 **Outcome**
-The campaign gains a result that lesser actions cannot provide.
+The campaign gains a result that fewer actions cannot provide.

 Chapter: Book Four: The Engagement - The Battle - Continued: The Use of Battle